Minor in creative writing

 The creative writing minor is a valuable addition to any curriculum, no matter if a student dreams of being a published novelist someday or if they simply want the chance to explore the creative work that they are passionate about.
 It teaches you self-motivation, quick critical thinking, the ability to synthesize complex ideas, and empathy.

 As a creative writing minor, you will work with award-winning, published authors who have written books, articles, essays, and poems—faculty members such as:

-- Lucas Mann, who has been praised for his two most recent books, Class A: Baseball in the Middle of Everywhere and Lord Fear
+- Lucas Mann, who has been praised for his most recent books, Class A: Baseball in the Middle of Everywhere, Lord Fear, and Captive Audience

-- Caitlin Amaral, who earned a 2023 Center for Community News Faculty Champions grant from the University of Vermont; won the Danahy Prize for her 2020 piece "Mark"; received the 2013 Ninth Letter Prize in fiction; her story "Waitress" won the 2012 Women Who Write International Short Prose Contest
+- Caitlin Amaral, who earned a 2023 Center for Community News Faculty Champions grant from the University of Vermont; won the Danahy Prize for her 2020 piece "Mark"; received the 2013 Ninth Letter Prize in fiction; and won the 2012 Women Who Write International Short Prose Contest for her story "Waitress."

 Publish your work in Temper magazine, the English & Communication Department's literary magazine, and serve as the editorial staff for the magazine.
 You will select and edit content, design the issues, and organize the production schedule.
 This is invaluable experience that leads to internships, and potentially careers in publishing, marketing, media, or public relations.